Private Pilot Licence (PPL)

 The PPL is also the first step toward a commercial pilot’s license.

-Applicant must obtain not less than 60% in each of four mandatory subject areas of the Transport Canada Private Pilot written examination.
+- Write a Private Pilot Licence examination and obtain not less than 60% in each of the four mandatory subject areas:

 - Air law

 - Minimum of 45 hours of training in an aircraft including:

 - 17 hours of dual including 3 hours of cross-country and 5 hours of instrument time (a maximum of 3 of the 5 hours may be ground time).

 - 12 hours of solo flight time including 5 hours of cross-country with a minimum flight of 150 nautical miles and 2 stops.

 - 16 hours of dual or solo build up time may include a maximum of 5 hours in an approved simulator or Flight training device.